ffissore/badger/README.md

 When there's something wrong, the GREEN led blinks and then the RED led lits for a couple of seconds and a long beep is heard.
 Two possible problems may be the cause: the badge was unknown or the disk space of the Yun is full.
 In the latter case, move the database to an uSD card and modify the python code accordingly

+# CREDITS

+This project was *inspired* by [FablabDoorman](https://github.com/FablabTorino/FablabDoorman).
+Thanks to @Fede85 and the guys at [FabLab Torino](http://fablabtorino.org/) for their awesome work!

 # LICENSE

 Badger, an RFID tracker made with Arduino